ELRabito/Exile-AutorunFixes/README.md

 # Installation

-1. Create two customcode overrides for A and B.
+1. Create two customcode overrides for ExileClient_system_autoRun_canAutoRun.sqf and ExileClient_system_autoRun_stop.sqf.
-2. Add this to your initplayerlocal.sqf
+2. Add this to your init.sqf in your missionfile.

 	WeaponHolsterAutoRunBlock = false;